voucherifyio/voucherify-examples/stacking-promotions/README.md

 ``BLCKFRDY`` ``50%OFF`` and many other vouchers you find in your [Sandbox](https://docs.voucherify.io/docs/free-shipping-discount) > Vouchers.

-Some codes have a [validation rules](https://docs.voucherify.io/docs/validation-rules) or different [discount effects](https://docs.voucherify.io/docs/discount-effects) so do not use them or you will not be charged a discount.
+Some codes have [validation rules](https://docs.voucherify.io/docs/validation-rules) or different [discount effects](https://docs.voucherify.io/docs/discount-effects) so do not use them or you will not be charged a discount.

 The promo code box accepts Amount and Percentage [discount types](https://docs.voucherify.io/docs/vouchers-1#discount-coupons), more coming soon.

 This sample calls three endpoints:

-* [Validate promotion](https://docs.voucherify.io/reference/validate-promotions-1) - check if any [promotion tier](https://docs.voucherify.io/docs/promotion-tier) exist.
+* [Validate promotion](https://docs.voucherify.io/reference/validate-promotions-1) - check if any [promotion tier](https://docs.voucherify.io/docs/promotion-tier) exists.
 * [Validate voucher code](https://docs.voucherify.io/reference/validate-voucher) — checks the code against [validation rules](https://docs.voucherify.io/docs/validation-rules) and returns calculated discounts.
 * [Redeem voucher code](https://docs.voucherify.io/reference/redeem-voucher) — runs validation and then marks the voucher as used.
-After click redemption button you should see message "Voucher redemeed" - that means your redemption process was successfull.
+After clicking the redemption button you should see the message "Voucher redeemed" - that means your redemption process was successfull.

 ## Get support <a id="support"></a>